 - 68. The proponent must monitor dissolved oxygen at the seabed in natural bathymetric depressions close to the proposed return water discharge diffuser to adequately establish a minimum 12 month baseline condition for dissolved oxygen in these locations prior to any construction work commencing on the desalination plant. - 69.
 The proponent must monitor light levels, turbidity, and suspended solids concentrations in waters near the proposed intake pipeline at the nearest down current shallow subtidal reef habitat for a minimum three month period (outside of the Giant Cuttlefish breeding season), prior to construction commencing on the desalination plant. - 70.
 The proponent must annually survey the intertidal and subtidal reef condition in the area of the proposed intake pipeline for at least three years prior to construction. - 71.
-The proponent must continue to undertake an annual survey of the Giant Cuttlefish during the breeding season to record numbers and distribution between Black Point and Backy Point. - 72.
+The proponent must undertake an annual survey of the Giant Cuttlefish during the breeding season to record numbers and distribution between Black Point and Backy Point, commencing at least two (2) years prior to the commencement of marine works associated with the construction of the desalination plant. - 72.
 For at least three years prior to operation of the desalination plant commencing, the proponent must undertake an annual quantitative and qualitative survey of marine ecology within the sponge garden community near the proposed return water outfall. - 73.
 The proponent must establish a salinity and current monitoring system at Point Lowly and in the Upper Spencer Gulf to collect a minimum of 12 months continuous data in order to further refine the near-field and mid-field hydrodynamic models. - 74.
 All ecological monitoring must be designed in accordance with the principles of a Beyond BACI sampling methodology. - 75.
 The results of all water quality and ecological monitoring programs must be reported to the EPA prior to any construction work commencing.